Adventist church in Australia calls for support in the lead up to EnditNow Emphasis day

 Apr 14, 2025 | News

-The Seventh-day Adventist church women’s ministry department has released a suite of new resources including referral lists, flow charts, a church self-assessment guide and the EnditNow booklet for Pastors, Church Staff and Volunteers including a teen and school edition designed for chaplains, guidance counsellors and teachers.
+To support the initiative, the department has released a suite of new resources, including referral lists, flow charts, a church self-assessment guide and an EnditNow booklet for pastors, church staff and volunteers.
+A teen and school edition has also been produced for chaplains, guidance counsellors and teachers.

-“As Adventists, we are called to speak up for the voiceless and protect those who are vulnerable,” says Sylvia Mendez, Director of Adventist Women’s Ministries in Australia. “enditnow® is more than an annual event — it’s a movement.
+“As Adventists, we are called to speak up for the voiceless and protect those who are vulnerable,” said Sylvia Mendez, director of women’s ministries in Australia.
+“EnditNow is more than an annual event—it’s a movement.
 We’re calling on every local church to join us in creating safe spaces, both within and beyond our walls.”

 SUBSCRIBE